julien6387/supvisors/docs/dashboard.rst

     * the 'synthetic' state of the process (refer to this note for details about the synthesis),
     * the address where it runs, if appropriate,
-    * the loading declared for the process in the deployment file,
+    * the loading declared for the process in the rules file,
     * the CPU usage of the process during the last period (only if the process is ``RUNNING``),
     * the instant memory (Resident Set Size) occupation of the process at the last period tick (only if the process is ``RUNNING``).